Quantum Data Management in the NISQ Era: Extended Version: Near-Term Research Problems

 \para{Quantum experiments \& Scientific data management} Quantum experiments, like any other scientific experiments, generate data and require data management.
-For instance, quantum mechanics experiments on supercomputers often apply HDF5 files to store data and XML files for metadata \cite{de2011implementing}.
-Typical challenges include avoiding I/O bottleneck (efficient I/O parallelization) and handling the sheer volume and heterogeneity of data files.
-The scientific data management challenge is also domain-dependent, such as those arising from quantum chemistry or condensed matter physics experiments.
-These challenges may require us to push forward the frontier of existing database topics such as metadata management \cite{bernstein2000panel, amano2014xml} and data formats \cite{zeng2023empirical}.
-Moreover, it is also interesting to explore how to build novel data lakes \cite{nargesian2019data, hai2023data} or lakehouses \cite{armbrust2020delta, armbrust2021Lakehouse, jainanalyzing} for quantum applications.
-All these challenges also relate to enabling and improving the simulation workflow of our envisioned classical-quantum simulation system, as described before.
+For instance, quantum mechanics experiments on supercomputers often apply HDF5 files to store data \cite{de2011implementing}.
+Another compelling direction is to explore how to build specialized data lakes \cite{nargesian2019data, hai2023data} or lakehouses \cite{armbrust2020delta, armbrust2021Lakehouse, jainanalyzing} to support scientific data management for quantum computing.

-\para{Quantum network \& Distributed databases} Quantum networks hold the potential to offer advantages and capabilities beyond those of classical internet systems, e.g., secure communication \cite{broadbent2009universal} or distributed computing \cite{nickerson2014freely}.
-Developing quantum network requires simulators of various kinds, such as simulating timing behaviour accurately \cite{coopmans2021netsquid,wu2021sequence} or for supporting the development of application software \cite{dahlberg2018simulaqron}.
-It is interesting to explore whether the quantum network applications and tools can be supported and advanced by distributed databases \cite{ozsu1999principles} and cloud-native databases \cite{10574374}, while also considering quantum-specific features like entanglement.\looseness=-1